The Dark Edinburgh Project – Edinburgh’s Dark Side

 At this time it was still a germ of an idea, until I picked up Cthulhutech after hearing how it was so cool.
 Whether you think Cthulhutech is a good game or not, it lead to me creating the Edinburgh in the Aeon War of 2085.
 This is what became the Through the Looking Glass series of games (at ORC Edinburgh), a somewhat Dystopian view of life in Auld Reekie, and really marks the realisation of what the Dark Edinburgh concept is: a twisted view of Edinburgh.
 I let my imagination run a little wild, but I’m a little more proud of the fiction I wrote for the Cthulhutech adventure, When the Ocean Wept: Under a Heavy Rain, Corporate Ties, and Vanguard Vengeance.
 It is not Cthulhutech (CT) canon – that has Scotland under the control of the Migou (Fungi from Yuggoth) and everyone is holed up in Manchester.
 I took umbrage at this, to the extent of posting publicly on the CT forums on why it didn’t work.

 For me, the scariest part of Dark Edinburgh really comes from a dream – actually, a very vivid nightmare – and essentially boiled down to my idea for Arunstoun, a Call of Cthulhu setting.
-I’ll likely run it at ORC Edinburgh at Halloween or thereabouts.
-It’s inspired by the A70 road to Lanark, known as the “Lang Whang” (see the wikipedia entry… stop sniggering!).
+It’s inspired by the A70 road to Lanark, known as the “Lang Whang” (see the Wikipedia entry… stop sniggering!).
 It’s pretty desolate and occasionally there are small communities or isolated farmhouses, the fictitious Arunstoun being one of these.
 The fact that the road was also used by the grave-robbers, Burke and Hare, to transport cadavers adds a whole new sinister light to it as well.

 So that’s Dark Edinburgh in a nutshell – as I said, they’re very loosely connected!